ZoZoCoin/ZoZo-blockchain/doc/tor.md

-TOR SUPPORT IN ZOZO CORE
+TOR SUPPORT IN ZZC CORE
 =======================

 It is possible to run Zozo Core as a Tor hidden service, and connect to such services.